Davy Q&A: Who was involved, what happened and what is the likely fallout?

 Tánaiste Leo Varadkar has explained it as follows: “It’s as though you were selling your house, the auctioneer pretended to be trying to get the best price for you but was actually the buyer himself.”

-So not only has the market not been able to determine what was the “best price” for your house, but the buyer has an obvious interest in keeping the ultimate sales price low.
+So not only has the market not been able to determine what was the “best price” for your house, but the buyer has an obvious interest in keeping the ultimate sale price low.

 The bonds were sold for 20.25 cent in the euro, realising €5.58 million.